109 Beacon was built ca. 1862, one of six contiguous houses (101-103-105-107-109-111 Beacon) built at about the same time and in the same style.

 Charles Gordon died in March of 1872.
 By 1873, Mary Gordon had moved to 84 Beacon.
 She subsequently moved to 71 Beacon and then to 77 Beacon, and then, in about 1878, to a new home she had built at 167 Marlborough.

 By the 1876-1877 winter season, it was the home of Percival Lowell Everett, a merchant in the China trade.
 He was a widower, his wife, Elizabeth Davis Williams (Weld) Everett, having died in February of 1875.
 At the time of her death, they lived at 8 Newbury.
 By the 1877-1878 season, he had moved to 103 Beacon with their three young children: Louisa Otis Everett, Otis Everett, and Elizabeth Lowell Everett.

 Mrs. Gibbs and her children had lived in England for a number of years, returning in 1878, when they leased 109 Beacon.
-By 1880, she had purchased and moved to 317 Beacon.
+In July of 1879, she purchased and subsequently moved with her children and mother to 317 Beacon.